What is hypoparathyroidism?

 - Hypoparathyroidism happens when 1 or more of your parathyroid glands are not active enough.
 They don’t make enough parathyroid hormone.
 This lowers the calcium level in your blood.

-- The most common cause is injury to or removal of all 4 parathyroid glands.
-That can happen by mistake during surgery to remove the thyroid.
+- The most common cause is injury to or removal of your parathyroid glands.
+That can happen during surgery to remove the thyroid.

 - Symptoms may include painful spasms of your face, hands, arms, and feet.
 They may also include a burning or prickling feeling in your hands and feet, and around your mouth.